TZstatsADS/Fall2018-Project4-sec2-grp9/README.md

 Term: Fall 2018

-+ Team #
++ Team 9
 + Team members
-	+ team member 1
+	+ 1. Jin, Xin xj2215
-	+ team member 2
+	+ 2. Wang, Binhan bw2544
-	+ team member 3
+	+ 3. Wang, Yujia yw3085
-	+ team member 4
+	+ 4. Zhang, Peilu pz2233
-	+ team member 5
+	+ 5. Zhu, Kehui kz2293

 + Project summary: In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output.
+We implement

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.